 Now, we start with a very basic script, full of comments and we add functionality to it step by step.
 Copy this script and save it by the name stepByStep.py in your jsr223 script folder (E.g. something similar to /etc/openhab2/automation/jsr223 )

 Your script will look like this:

-# The lucid step_by_step script will take you through some very basic steps using lucid and Jython # This is the starting script and we will slowly add some complicity. from lucid.rules import rule, addRule # Needed for defining and adding a rule from lucid.triggers import ItemStateChangeTrigger # Import the different type of triggers that you will be using from logging import DEBUG, INFO, WARNING, ERROR # Importing a few constants needed for setting the debug level # First we add a rule that triggers upon the change of any of 2 switches. # To run this, you need to define 2 openHAB switch items and name them "My_TestSwitch_1" and "My_TestSwitch_2" # Add them to a site map so that you can operate them and watch the debug output. # You will find that the script won't trigger when My_TestSwitch_2 when changes from ON to OFF @rule class StepByStep(object): # Giving the class a unique name def getEventTriggers(self): return [ ItemStateChangeTrigger('My_TestSwitch_1'), # Triggering when the switch changes its state.
-ItemStateChangeTrigger('My_TestSwitch_2', 'ON'), # Only trigger when switch turns on ] def execute(self, modules, inputs): self.log.info('One of the test switches has changed its state') # That's all we do addRule(StepByStep()) # Needed to add the rule, use the same name as defined for the class
+# The lucid step_by_step script will take you through some very basic steps using lucid and Jython # This is the starting script and we will slowly add some complicity. from lucid.rules import rule, addRule # Needed for defining and adding a rule from lucid.triggers import ItemStateChangeTrigger # Import the different type of triggers that you will be using # First we add a rule that triggers upon the change of any of 2 switches. # To run this, you need to define 2 openHAB switch items and name them "My_TestSwitch_1" and "My_TestSwitch_2" # Add them to a site map so that you can operate them and watch the debug output. # You will find that the script won't trigger when My_TestSwitch_2 when changes from ON to OFF @rule class StepByStep(object): # Giving the class a unique name def getEventTriggers(self): return [ ItemStateChangeTrigger('My_TestSwitch_1'), # Triggering when the switch changes its state.
+ItemStateChangeTrigger('My_TestSwitch_2', ON), # Only trigger when switch turns on ] def execute(self, modules, inputs): self.log.info('One of the test switches has changed its state') # That's all we do addRule(StepByStep()) # Needed to add the rule, use the same name as defined for the class

 Now, place your newly created switches on a sitemap and try toggling them and watch the debug output.